umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Price-table/index.md

 ![Price Table Backoffice](images/Price-Table-backoffice.png)

-The options for Price Table is as follows:
+The options for Price Table are as follows:

 - Column Width (This decides how large the column containing the Price Table is)